astampoulis/makam-paper-funpearl/makamcode/09-typgen.md

 \inferrule{\Gamma \vdash e : \tau \\ \vec{a} = \text{fv}(\tau) - \text{fv}(\Gamma) \\ \Gamma, x : \forall \vec{a}.\tau \vdash e' : \tau'}{\Gamma \vdash \text{let} \; x = e \; \text{in} \; e' : \tau'}
 \end{mathpar}

-We don't have any side-effectful operations, so, there is no need for a value restriction.
+We don't have any side-effectful operations, so there is no need for a value restriction.
 Transcribing this to Makam is easy, if we assume a predicate for generalizing the type, for now: